 Usually, children must be at least about five years old to be assessed for ADHD.
 Many younger children show the signs of ADHD, but this is within the normal range of behaviour for their age.
 In some cases, especially when there is a strong family history of ADHD, a child may be assessed at a younger age.

 Discuss this with your child's doctor.

 If my child doesn’t have ADHD, what else could be causing

 There may be a number of reasons for children being inattentive, impulsive or hyperactive, such as health or emotional problems, learning difficulties or lack of sleep.
 Talk to your GP if you are worried.

 Will my child grow out of his ADHD?

-medication really the same as speed?
-Does my child really need this medication?
+Does my child really need medication?
+Is it addictive?

 Developed by The Royal Children's Hospital General Medicine department and Centre for Community Child Health.
 We acknowledge the input of RCH consumers and carers.

 Reviewed February 2021.

 Kids Health Info is supported by The Royal Children’s Hospital Foundation.
 To donate, visit